gnickm/lmc-api-util/README.md

 - `res` (required) - express response object
 - `message` (optional) - message object to supply with response
 - `resultObj` (optional) - any members of this object will be passed along in the response.
 Useful for GET REST requests that return something.

 ---
-### makeFail(res, message, resultObj)
+#### respondFail(res, message, resultObj)

 Creates a response JSON message with `result` of FAIL and a supplied `message`.
 HTTP status is no explicitly set for this call, so will most likely be 200 OK.